-The Trust and the Adviser qualify for exemptive relief under a multi-managers' exemptive order (the "Order") from certain provisions of the 1940 Act, pursuant to which the Adviser will, subject to the oversight of the Board, be permitted to enter into and materially amend sub-advisory agreements on behalf of the Fund with sub-advisers unaffiliated with the Adviser without such agreements being approved by the shareholders of the Fund (the "Multi-Manager Structure").
+The Trust and the Adviser qualify for exemptive relief under a multi-managers' exemptive order (the "Order") from certain provisions of the 1940 Act, pursuant to which the Adviser will, subject to the oversight of the Board, be permitted to enter into and materially amend sub-advisory agreements on behalf of each Fund with sub-advisers unaffiliated with the Adviser without such agreements being approved by the shareholders of each Fund (the "Multi-Manager Structure").
 The Board and the Adviser will therefore have the right to hire, terminate or replace sub-advisers without first obtaining shareholder approval, including in the event that a sub-advisory agreement has automatically terminated as a result of an assignment.
 The Adviser will continue to have the ultimate responsibility to oversee each sub-adviser and recommend its hiring, termination and replacement.
-Shareholders of the Fund will have to continue to separately vote to approve any change HCMFA seeks to make relating to the Fund's sub-adviser and sub-advisory agreement with respect to non-affiliated sub-advisers.
-The Trust and the Adviser will be subject to certain conditions imposed by the Order, including the condition that within 90 days of hiring of a new non-affiliated sub-adviser, the Fund will provide shareholders with an information statement containing information about the sub-adviser.
-Shareholders of the Fund retain the right to terminate a sub-advisory agreement for the Fund at any time by a vote of the majority of such outstanding securities of the Fund.
+Shareholders of the Funds, except for NexPoint Event Driven Fund, have already approved the adoption of a Multi-Manager Structure, which enables these Funds to operate with greater efficiency and without incurring the expense and delays associated with obtaining shareholder approvals for matters relating to sub-advisers or sub-advisory agreements.
+Shareholders of NexPoint Event Driven Fund will have to continue to separately vote to approve any change NexPoint seeks to make relating to such Fund's sub-adviser and sub-advisory agreement with respect to non-affiliated subadvisers.
+The Trust and the Adviser will be subject to certain conditions imposed by the Order, including the condition that within 90 days of hiring of a new non-affiliated sub-adviser, a Fund will provide shareholders with an information statement containing information about the sub-adviser.
+Shareholders of each Fund retain the right to terminate a sub-advisory agreement for such Fund at any time by a vote of the majority of such outstanding securities of the Fund.

-Operation of the Fund under the Multi-Manager Structure will not: (1) permit management fees paid by a Fund to HCMFA to be increased without shareholder approval; or (2) diminish HCMFA's responsibilities to a Fund, including HCMFA's overall responsibility for overseeing the portfolio management services furnished by its sub-advisers.
-Shareholders will be notified of any changes made to sub-advisers or sub-advisory agreements within 90 days of the change.
+Operation of a Fund under the Multi-Manager Structure will not: (1) permit management fees paid by a Fund to NexPoint to be increased without shareholder approval; or (2) diminish NexPoint's responsibilities to a Fund, including NexPoint's overall responsibility for overseeing the portfolio management services furnished by its sub-advisers.
+Shareholders will be notified of any changes made to subadvisers or sub-advisory agreements within 90 days of the change.

-About the Fund's Portfolio Managers
+About the Funds' Portfolio Managers

-The Fund is managed by either an individual portfolio manager who is primarily responsible for the day-to-day management of the Fund, or a team of portfolio managers, who are jointly and primarily responsible for the day-to-day management of the Fund.
-The portfolio managers of the Fund generally have final authority over all aspects of their portions of the Fund's investment portfolio, including securities purchase and sale decisions, portfolio construction techniques and portfolio risk assessment.
-The following sets forth the roles of the primary portfolio managers of the specified Fund followed by biographical information for each portfolio manager.
-The Fund's SAI provides the following additional information about the: (i) portfolio managers' compensation; (ii) other accounts managed by the portfolio managers; and (iii) portfolio managers' ownership of shares of the Fund, if any.
+Each Fund is managed by either an individual portfolio manager who is primarily responsible for the day-to-day management of a Fund, or a team of portfolio managers, who are jointly and primarily responsible for the day-to-day management of a Fund.
+The portfolio managers of the Funds generally have final authority over all aspects of their portions of a Fund's investment portfolio, including securities purchase and sale decisions, portfolio construction techniques and portfolio risk assessment.
+The following sets forth the roles of the primary portfolio managers of the specified Funds followed by biographical information for each portfolio manager.
+The Funds' SAI provides the following additional information about the: (i) portfolio managers' compensation; (ii) other accounts managed by the portfolio managers; and (iii) portfolio managers' ownership of shares of a Fund, if any.